Frequently Asked Questions

-We cannot advise two sides in a dispute and will have to refer the second party to another CAB.
+We cannot advise two sides in a dispute and will have to refer the second party to another Citizens Advice service.
 We are not allowed to advise on company law or on what investments to buy.

 If I am not satisfied, how do I complain?